What to Do with Expired Pills

-In 2019, Community Howard will hold medication drop-off events on April 27 and October 26 from 10 a.m. to 2 p.m. in the circle drive at the Community Surgery Center, located at 3503 S. Reed Road in Kokomo.
+Community Howard will hold a medication drop-off event on October 24, 2020 from 10 a.m. to 2 p.m. in the circle drive at the Community Surgery Center, located at 3503 S. Reed Road in Kokomo.
 This program is for residentially generated waste from Howard County residents only.

 Can't make it to Kokomo?
 Visit one of these other Community drop-off locations in Indy on the same day and time: